 Muzoon has since travelled the world with her message.

-— Muzoon, resettled refugee and Malala Fund Girl Advocate
+"Education is the armor that will protect you in life." — Muzoon, resettled refugee and Malala Fund Girl Advocate

 Muzoon was able to continue her studies while in exile, however many Syrian refugee youth have a far bleaker story to tell.

 In 2009, before the war began, only 1.1 percent of Syrian children did not attend primary school.
 By 2013 that had leapt to 29.1 percent.
 Those now living in informal settlements, like Nawfal, a refugee from Raqqa, Syria, now living in Lebanon, spend their days hanging around or playing with other children amid the rubbish, open sewers and mud.
 They have no toys, no playground and nothing to do.

 "I never missed a day of school in Syria.